yast/yast-yast2/README.md

     $ git clone https://github.com/yast/yast-yast2.git

-Alternatively, you can fork the repository and clone your fork.
-This is most useful if you plan to contribute into the project and you do not have push permission to the repository.
+If you want to contribute into the project you can [fork](https://help.github.com/articles/fork-a-repo/) the repository and clone your fork.

 Development